 Once the agitation cycle is complete, the water will need to be drained from the tub.
 The washer control sends voltage to the drain pump which pumps the water out the drain hose to a free-standing laundry tub or standpipe.
 The pump may be driven by a belt attached to a motor drive pulley or the motor may direct drive the pump.
 On some top-load washer models, the motor will drive the pump by spinning in the opposite direction than it did during the agitation cycle.

 Drive systems that assist in draining and spinning the tub can vary, even within top-load washer models.
-During the drain cycle, or immediately after, a brake releases and the motor spins the tub using a drive coupler, a belt, or a direct drive stator/rotor system.
+During the drain cycle, or immediately after, a brake releases and the motor spins the tub using a drive coupler, a washing machine belt, or a direct drive stator/rotor system.
 A variable speed control board will signal the motor to gradually increase the spinning speed.
 The faster the tub spins, the more effectively the water is removed from the clothing or linens.

 How does a front-load washer spin and drain?

 Many front-load washer models use a direct drive system, with a stator located on the rear of the appliance, to spin the tub.
 The stator, energized by the voltage sent by the control, becomes an electromagnet which interacts with a rotor on the tub.
 The rotor has permanent magnets built into it, so the two components create a magnetic field which rotates the tub in each direction.
-Other front-load models use a motor, belt, and pulley to rotate the tub.
+Other front-load models use a washing machine motor, belt, and pulley to rotate the tub.
 A motor control board will regulate the amount and polarity of the voltage sent to the motor in order to affect speed and direction.

 During the spin cycle, the speed of the rotation is increased dramatically.
 At the beginning of the spin cycle, the tub is rotated more slowly to allow the laundry to be evenly distributed, but as the cycle advances, the voltage is increased which results in a high-speed spin.
 Generally, front-load washers will spin faster than top-load models, a key factor in reducing drying time.